Jeroen-VdB/apiops/APIM-resources.md

       ...
 ```

-To link a version set and an API, set the API's ``apiVersionSetId`` property to the version set's resource ID.
+To link a version set and an API, set the API's ``apiVersionSetId`` property to the version set's resource ID:

 __artifacts/apis/apiName/apiInformation.json__
 ```json